kbrueckner/mui-validate/doc/components/ValidationGroup.md

 # ValidationGroup

 Validation groups logically group validations.
-Every validation component (Validate) inside a group reports its validity state to it.
-The validation groups hold the state which can be accessed via a hook.
+Every validation component (Validate) inside a group reports its validity state to the group.
+The validation group holds the state which can be accessed via a hook.

 ## Usage